nemegrod/graph_RAG/README.md

    - Paste the generated RDF Turtle code
    - Import into your repository

-This approach is ideal for:
+This approach demonstrates:
-- Mining your own jaguar-related documents
+- Mining domain-specific data from massive, noisy corpora
-- Understanding how LLMs can use ontologies for intelligent extraction
+- Why RDF ontologies are superior to natural language descriptions for LLM guidance
-- Customizing the knowledge graph with new data sources
+- How formal semantics enable intelligent entity disambiguation

 ### 7. Run the Application